Developing confident, respectful

 Outline of the Challenge Programme

-The aims of the School Council are:
+The aims of the Student Leadership are:

 The School Council meets regularly and discusses a range of possible and practical improvements for the school in general.
 Issues and concerns raised by pupils go through their Tutor Group Representatives (who have been duly elected).